Fabio-A-Sa/Y2S2-LabComputadores/README.md

        />
 </p>

-## Labs
+## LCOM Documentation

-As a LCOM monitor in the year 2022/2023 of the classes 2LEIC06 and 2LEIC10 with Professor [Nuno Cardoso](https://sigarra.up.pt/feup/pt/func_geral.FormView?p_codigo=683234), I intend to update this repository according to new exercises and improve the available notes of theoretical classes.
-The most up-to-date notes are available here:
+I was LCOM monitor in the year 2022/2023 of the classes 2LEIC06 and 2LEIC10 with Professor [Nuno Cardoso](https://sigarra.up.pt/feup/pt/func_geral.FormView?p_codigo=683234).
+Initially, I started to build this repository to be able to explain the subject in a simple but complete way during the practical classes, making them dynamic, fun, and attractive.
+But in a short time, I ended up extending the notes to the entire subject of the curricular unit.

+Thus, except for the serial port module, this documentation covers all devices given in lectures, exercises, and notes also for the final project.
+It doesn't hurt to help students understand the subject better.
+It was a pleasure together with Professor Nuno to be able to captivate the students and in the end, when we received all the positive feedback, we realized that we made the right choices.

+All schematics, illustrations, texts, code snippets, and resolutions are my own.
+Any doubts or questions can contact me through my email, up202007658@edu.fe.up.pt.
+I would be very happy to help.

+### Labs

+In [recommendations](/Labs/), you can find the ideal structure of the labs to be developed in practical classes, as well as some notes on the best way to program in LCOM.
+In [Lab0](/Labs/lab0/) you can find relevant aspects of Language C in the context of this Curricular Unit.
+Handling arguments, masks, macros, and shifts is a big step toward success here.

+Each lab activity is accompanied by a detailed explanation of the theory as well as the implementation of the corresponding device, with commented and documented code.
+I didn't hide any details, I gave importance to the really important parts, topics referring to the main problems/faults and their solutions.
+Likewise, the explanation is sequential, without jumps, so that knowledge is more easily obtained.
+All the tricks to success can be found here:

 - [Recommendations](/Labs/)
 - [Lab0](/Labs/lab0/) - The C language